 Saturday, November 23, 2024 • Philadelphia, PA • Course Map

-Added to Philadelphia’s flagship marathon event for the first time in 2006, the Philadelphia Half Marathon has become nearly as popular as its older, 26.2-mile counterpart, with just over 12,700 finishers in the 13.1-mile race out of a total of more than 24,000 runners, walkers and wheelchair athletes who crossed the finish line in all three distances combined at the 2016 race.
+Added to Philadelphia’s flagship marathon event for the first time in 2006, the Philadelphia Half Marathon has become nearly as popular as its older, 26.2-mile counterpart, with just over 12,700 finishers in the 13.1-mile race out of a total of more than 24,000 runners, walkers and wheelchair athletes who crossed the finish line in all three distances combined at the 2023.

 It’s easy to understand why when you get a look at the course, which literally takes runners on a tour through American history.